 Darren collaborates with many of the NREL engineers working in the IBRF pilot plant.
 His communication with engineers performing dilute acid pretreatment, enzymatic hydrolysis, fermentation, and alkaline pretreatment of feedstocks allows him to optimize the analytical results for specific experiments.
 His knowledge of the pilot plant operations allows him to guide other analysts within the Biomass Analysis Team (BAT) on how best to handle samples, prepare samples for analytical procedures, and quantify carbohydrates, organic acids, and potential fermentation products.

 He also collaborates with the IBRF’s bench-scale fermentation biologists.
-The biologist are typically screening microorganisms for maximum carbohydrate or lignin utilization to increase fermentation titers.
+The biologists are typically screening microorganisms for maximum carbohydrate or lignin utilization to increase fermentation titers.
 The analytical for various microorganisms requires quick method development for sample preparation and analyses.
-He specializes in HPLC and high-performance anion-exchange chromatography with pulsed amperometric detection (HPAE-PAD) and collaborates with biologist as to what carbohydrates or ligno-aromatics are expected to be present, which nutrients are expected to be utilized, intermediates within the fermentation process, and which products to expect.
+He specializes in HPLC and high-performance anion-exchange chromatography with pulsed amperometric detection and collaborates with biologists as to what carbohydrates or ligno-aromatics are expected to be present, which nutrients are expected to be utilized, intermediates within the fermentation process, and which products to expect.
 Because of his extensive experience with fermentation samples, he is also familiar with identifying contamination.
-Early detection of a contamination saves the biologist time and therefore is necessary when unexpected products are produced.
-He is very familiar with the analyses of ethanologens such as zymomonas and has experience in analyzing anaerobic digestion fermentations, including but not limited to: Clostridium butyricum and Clostridium tyrobutyricum for butyric acid, and Pseudomons putida for lignin utilization for muconic acid production.
+Early detection of contamination saves biologists time and therefore is necessary when unexpected products are produced.
+He is very familiar with the analyses of ethanologens such as zymomonas and has experience in analyzing anaerobic digestion fermentations, including but not limited to, Clostridium butyricum and Clostridium tyrobutyricum for butyric acid, and Pseudomons putida for lignin utilization for muconic acid production.

 Darren started as an intern at NREL in 2004.
 His first project was assisting the development of a metal oxide sensor array for the detection of volatile organic compounds for indoor air quality.
-In 2007 he was brought into the Biomass Analysis Team at the National Bioenergy Center (NBC) at NREL.
-He has extensive knowledge and is a valuable resource for many of NREL’s Laboratory Analytical Procedures pertaining to biomass composition.
+In 2007, he was brought into BAT.
+He has extensive knowledge and is a valuable resource for many of NREL’s laboratory analytical procedures pertaining to biomass composition.
 He is continuously providing support for improving methods and making them less labor intensive.
 He has contributed to the BAT’s high-throughput feedstock compositional analysis procedure.